How ‘Minor’ Car Crashes Can Cause Significant Injuries

 Once a demand is sent, it may take about three to six months to negotiate a favorable settlement for a personal injury The insurance company needs to review the records, bills, expert reports, police investigations and all the other materials that go into a demand.

-Reasons Cases Might go to Trial
+Reasons Cases Might Go to Trial

 Your case might go to trial if the insurance company does not make a settlement offer you are willing to accept.
 In some cases, they may deny the claim up front and offer no compensation.
 Filing a lawsuit may be the only way to get the insurance company to agree to negotiate a settlement.